-9.1.3.EE AI/ML INFORMATION FAILURE (FFS on the name)
+9.1.3.EE AI/ML INFORMATION FAILURE

-This message is sent by the NG-RAN node2 to NG-RAN node1 to indicate that for all of (exact details of if and how to support partial reporting are FFS) the requested objects the reporting cannot be initiated.
+This message is sent by the NG-RAN node2 to NG-RAN node1 to indicate that for all of or part of the requested objects the reporting cannot be initiated.

 Direction: NG-RAN node2 NG-RAN node1.